 From curing several ailments and diseases to the preparation of our favourite Khasi dishes, medicinal herbs hold a special place in the lives of the people in Meghalaya.
 For years, the locals have relied on herbal remedies, recipes and formulations to cure their ailments, passing them down from generation to generation.

 So, you must be asking yourself, “What exactly is Ing Makhir and how can I benefit from it?”
-Well, we at Zizira are here to tell you that there are benefits from this variety of ginger!
-But firstly, let’s address the first part to that question and investigate, why Ing Makhir is different from the normal ginger.
+Is it the same adrak you find everywhere else?
+Well, we at Zizira are here to tell you that there are quite a number of ginger benefits from this variety!

 Moreover, Ing Makhir contains Zingibrene; an essential oil or ginger extract which contributes to the strong distinct smell of the root.
 Essential oils are concentrated plant extracts which are used for several applications in medicine and aromatherapy.
 Other essential oils that are present in Ing Makhir are monoterpenes, camphene, phellandrene and cineole.